FIWARE/tutorials.CRUD-Operations/README.md

 Once an `<entity-id>` is known within the context, individual data entities can be manipulated using the `/v2/entities/<entity-id>` endpoint.

-It is recommended that entity identifiers should be URN's following the [NGSI-LD guidelines](https://docbox.etsi.org/ISG/CIM/Open/ISG_CIM_NGSI-LD_API_Draft_for_public_review.pdf), therefore each `id` as a URN follows a standard format:
+It is recommended that entity identifiers should be URNs following the [NGSI-LD guidelines](https://docbox.etsi.org/ISG/CIM/Open/ISG_CIM_NGSI-LD_API_Draft_for_public_review.pdf), therefore each `id` is a URN which follows a standard format:
 `urn:ngsi-ld:<entity-type>:<entity-id>`.
 This helps making every `id` in the context data unique.